lucianoiam/dpfwebui/doc/internals.md

 In an attempt to keep the interface symmetrical and generic, `window.webviewHost` is created as a `EventTarget` instance that can listened for events named 'message' on the JS side.
-This allows C++ to send messages by calling:
+This allows C++ to send messages by running the following JS code:

 `window.webviewHost.dispatchEvent(new CustomEvent('message',{detail:args}))`

-The `DISTRHO::ProxyWebUI` and JS `DISTRHO_WebUI` classes use the above mechanism to map some useful plugin methods, like the ones shown in the first code example of this README.
+The `DISTRHO::ProxyWebUI` and JS `DISTRHO_WebUI` classes use the above mechanism to map some useful plugin methods, like the ones shown in the first code example of the main README.

 The bridge interface in a nutshell:

 ```
-// Send ( js → cpp )
+// Send from JS to C++

 window.webviewHost.postMessage([...]);

 void ProxyWebUI::webMessageReceived(const ScriptValueVector&) {

-   // Receive
+   // Receive in C++ from JS

 }

-// Send ( cpp → js )
+// Send from C++ to JS

 ProxyWebUI::webPostMessage({...});

 window.webviewHost.addMessageListener((args) => {

-    // Receive
+    // Receive in JS from C++

 });
 ```